betterkunge/paleoclimate_HadGEM3_UoB/step4_Workflow_of_HadGEM3.md

 Every successfully operated simulation of HadGEM3 should be a well-organized cylc workflow combined with a bunch of interdependent tasks.
 These tasks are scheduled in sequence and grouped to archive different target.

 ### cycle point
 The time cycle point is the biggest unit of the HadGEM3 workflow.
 And the cycle point is usuualy regulated by the model time (set at rose_suite.conf[jinja2:suite.rc] by CALENDAR).
-The workflow of HadGEM3 will push forward with the
+Visit **step3.1** to know more detail.
+The workflow of HadGEM3 will push forward with the cycle containing modeling and post-process of initial output.
+That means the tasks can always be repeatedly submited and running during a workflow.

+The frequency and the total number (the length of the modeling) of the cycle points can be set by `RESUB`, and `RUNLEN` at `suite conf >> Run Initialisation and cycle`, respectively.
 The key parameters to manage the frequency or the total number of the cycle points is `RESUB` and `RUNLEN`.

-### Tasks.
+### Tasks
+A cycle point of HadGEM3 typically contains the `couled` task and the `postproc` tasks of different components.
+At the initial cycle point, there will be additional tasks (such as `install_ancil` and `fcm_make_*`) to build the executable program.